adonisjs/v5-docs/content/cookbooks/migrating-to-vite.md

 This guide will help you to migrate your AdonisJS application from Webpack Encore to Vite.

-If you encounter a problem or a missing step in the migration guide, feel free to open an issue or propose a PR as it is more than likely that not all cases are covered.
+If you encounter a problem or a missing step in the migration guide, feel free to open an issue or propose a PR, as it is more than likely that only some cases are covered.

 ## Installation